Lines long as early voting begins amid pandemic precautions - WHIZ News

 NORWOOD, Ohio (AP) — Long lines developed early and stayed that way at election boards as early voting began Tuesday in Ohio, which again was in play as a potential swing state, but this time in a pandemic-altered election.

 Hundreds waited outside board offices in Hamilton, Franklin and Cuyahoga counties, which serve voters from the three biggest cities of Cincinnati, Columbus and Cleveland, respectively.
-Similar lines were reported across Ohio.

-Lines remained long hours after voting started, including hundreds of voters waiting at the Montgomery County elections board in Dayton, at the Summit County elections board in Akron, and at the Lucas County elections board in Toledo.
+Several elections officials statewide noted unusually heavy turnout for the first day of early voting.

 In Columbus, the line snaked about a quarter-mile along the front and around the back of the Franklin County Board of Elections on the city’s north side.